Abjiri/uminho-miei/3/1st semester/Distributed Systems/README.md

 # File Exchange

-In this project, we were asked to implement a sharing platform for music files, similar to how Soundcloud works, as a client/server system in **JAVA**, making use of sockets and threads to implement multithreading, while preventing race conditions through locks and conditions.
+In this project, we were asked to implement a platform to share music files, similar to how Soundcloud works, as a client/server system in **JAVA**, making use of sockets and threads to implement multithreading, while preventing race conditions through locks and conditions.

 The assignment was developed in **Distributed Systems**, in the last semester of the Bachelor's degree (2019/20).